-where $k\geq1$ and the special grids on $\mathcal{T}_h$ are defined by \cite[Assumption 6.2]{JJ2012}: In either the two-dimensional(triangular) or the three-dimensional(tetrahedral) case, assume the following.
+where the special grids on $\mathcal{T}_h$ are defined by \cite[Assumption 6.2]{JJ2012}: In either the two-dimensional(triangular) or the three-dimensional(tetrahedral) case, assume the following.

-(1) The mesh is obtained from a quasiuniform mesh after splitting each of its elements into $n+1$ elements (Here $n$ is the dimension) by connecting the vertices of the element to its barycentre.
+(1) The grid is obtained from a quasi-uniform grid after splitting each of its elements into $n+1$ elements (Here $n$ is the dimension) by connecting the vertices of the element to its barycentre.